Glen Seator: Significant works

-Interrupted Sweeping, (1993).
-At PS1 Museum in Long Island City, Queens, Seator enacted a long-term procedural action in which he used sweeping compound to sweep the floor of the auditorium gallery.
+Untitled (Auditorium Installation) (1993).
+Seator's large-scale process-oriented exhibition at PS1 Museum in Long Island City, New York, extrapolated on his studio-based project Interrupted Sweeping (1991-1995) by enacting a long-term procedural action in which he used sweeping compound to clean the floor of the auditorium gallery nightly.
 In time, the piles accumulated into larger and larger arrays of material.
 These piles of material held in a "perpetual state of interruption" were individually lit from the grid of ceiling lights that had been lowered on cords to hover just above the piles of dirt.

 Preventative Measures, (1994).
 Installation at the National Gallery of Contemporary Art (Zaçheta), in Warsaw, Poland, Seator meticulously covered the ornate Neo-Renaissance-style salon walls with horizontal strips of masking tape, creating "an etherial yet overwhelming image of itself."
 The installation covered 8,000 square feet of wall space.

 N.Y.O. + B. (New York Office and Ballroom), (1996).
 Commissioned by the New York Kunsthalle, was a full-scale replication of an office and bathroom, tilted on its side.
 The 10,000 pound off-kilter structure was anchored to the floor with three steel cables.
 In his essay, Glen Seator's Daring Desiring Machines art critic Terry R. Myers describes the work as "dangerous minimalism," and compares Seator's work to that of Bruce Nauman and Michael Asher.

 B.D.O.
 (Breuer Director's Office), (1997).
 Installation commissioned by the Whitney Museum of American Art for the 1997 Whitney Biennial, was a reconstruction of a full-scale office tilted at a 45-degree angle; an exact replication of the museum director's office.
 Art critic David Joselit wrote that the artwork enabled spectators to "carefully scrutinize" reality.
 Viewing the installation gave the audience a sense of disorientation and dizziness.